-At March 31, 2012, our financial assets and liabilities were recorded at fair value.
+At September 30, 2012, our financial assets and liabilities were recorded at fair value.
 We have classified our financial assets and liabilities as Level 1, 2 or 3 within the fair value hierarchy.
 Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities.
 Level 2 inputs are quoted prices for similar assets and liabilities in active markets or inputs that are observable for the asset or liability, either directly or indirectly through market corroboration, but substantially the full term of the financial instrument.
-Our level 2 assets consist primarily of money market funds, commercial paper, U.S. corporate bonds, federal agency obligations and foreign exchange forward contracts.
+Our Level 2 assets consist primarily of money market funds, commercial paper, U.S. corporate bonds, federal agency obligations and foreign exchange forward contracts.
 Our Level 2 liabilities consist also of foreign exchange forward contracts.
 Level 3 inputs are unobservable inputs based on our own assumptions used to measure assets and liabilities at fair value.
-Our Level 3 liabilities consist of contingent consideration related to the Enobia, Taligen and Orphatec acquisitions.
+Our Level 3 liabilities consist of contingent consideration related to acquisitions.